Martin-Nyaga/cscratch/readme.md

 # Usage

 Clone this repo.
-Run `make` to compile the repl.
+Run `make` to compile the REPL.

-**Note:** At the moment, the repl only compiles on mac.
+**Note:** At the moment, the REPL only compiles on mac.
 I'm still working on it, and I will make it compile on linux as well when I am done with it.

-You can then  run the repl by typing `repl`.
+You can then  run the REPL by typing `repl`.

 ## Language Features